-SRP Follow-Up in 4 Weeks: About four weeks after your SRP treatment, you should return to the office so Dr. Flower and the hygienist can examine your gums to see how the periodontal pockets have decreased and healed.
+SRP Follow-Up in 4 Weeks: About four weeks after your SRP treatment, you should return to the office so Dr. Jordan and the hygienist can examine your gums to see how the periodontal pockets have decreased and healed.
 The hygienist may also polish the teeth to create smooth surfaces that help prevent the accumulation of stains and plaque.
 It is usually difficult to do the polishing during the SRP visits because of the presence of bleeding.

 Periodontal Maintenance Visits Every 3-4 Months: Within a few hours after you visit the hygienist, the bacteria begin to repopulate and stick to your teeth again.
 To keep the bacteria level under control, you should return to the office every 3 or 4 months to be seen by the hygienist.
 This visit lasts about an hour, similar to a regular cleaning visit.
 However, what happens is much different from a normal cleaning.
 The hygienist begins by measuring the depths of your periodontal pockets to determine if there have been any changes since your last visit.
 Then she treats the deep pockets previously damaged by bacteria.
 She removes the bacteria and tartar that have accumulated on the tooth surface and below the gum line which helps prevent the bacteria from burrowing even further into the foundation of your teeth.